jepler/cropgui/README.md

 ## INSTALLATION

-Although there are packages in the making, for a system-wide install, do this on command line after cloning this repo:
+Although there are packages in the making, for a system-wide install, first make sure prerequisites are met for your system and the "flavor" of cropgui you want to install.
+For the GTK version, you may skip the TK dependencies.
+But make sure `jpegtran`, `exiftool` and `convert` are installed.

+Then do this on command line after cloning this repo:

     $ sudo bash ./install.sh -p /usr -P /usr/bin/python

 Where the _-p_ flag tells install.sh to install to /usr instead of your home dir.
-And flag _-P_ points to your python binary, which you can find via _$ type python_
+And flag _-P_ points to your python binary, which you can find via _$ type python_.
+You may set the optional -f flag to switch between _tk_ and _gtk_ (the default) flavor of the app.

+## LICENSE
+cropgui is available under the terms of the GNU GPL version 2 or later.